Close

 Goal Diggers FC

 Founder Fleur Cousens set up Goal Diggers FC in 2015 after getting fed up with constantly being told football was a man’s game.
 The main aim of the club is to remove the barriers that prevent women and non-binary people from being involved in sport – everyone is welcome, with teams based on availability rather than ability.
 They currently play in six different leagues all over the city and hold weekly training sessions at Haggerston Park.
-While their membership for 2022 is full, they do have priority spaces available for people of colour, non-binary people, trans women, players over the age of 40 and goal keepers.
+While their membership is currently full, they do operate a waitlist and priority spaces are available for people of colour, non-binary people, trans women, players over the age of 50 and local players from the Haggerston area who would be unable to afford football otherwise.

 Haggerston Park, Yorkton Street, Hackney, London E2 8NH